 If you want to extract embedded video or audio files from a Microsoft PowerPoint deck to use in another presentation, you can copy and paste them between presentations or you can extract them by converting the presentation to a zip file type.
 Starting in PowerPoint 2010, video and sound files are embedded (copied into the presentation) by default.

-The following trick works with any Microsoft PowerPoint file using XML (Extensible Markup Language) format.
+The following trick to extract all media works with any Microsoft PowerPoint file using XML (Extensible Markup Language) format.
 XML files are stored as a package and can therefore be unzipped.
-They also end with an “x” such as .pptx.
+They also end with an "x" such as .pptx (2007 and later versions).